 \subsection{Scaling limits: the McKean--Vlasov Wright--Fisher process}

-In Section \ref{sec:connection-WF} we proved the convergence, as $\delta \to 0$, of the Markov chains based on the Wright--Fisher kernels of the type $P_{\delta, \pf_\delta}$ to a vast family of Wright--Fisher diffusions.
-The nature of the involved processes allowed us to apply well-known result of weak-convergence of Markov chains to diffusion processes.
-Here, our aim is to prove the convergence of the non-linear chains introduced in the previous subsection.
-As we will see, under some technical assumptions the limit objects will be solutions to McKean--Vlasov-type diffusions.
-Accordingly, the techniques used in the case of the classic Markov processes are no longer available.
-Instead, our proofs will be based on results for convergence of semimartingales and the uniqueness of solutions for a certain non-linear martingale problem.
+In Section~\ref{sec:connection-WF}, we proved that, as $\delta \to 0$, Markov chains based on Wright--Fisher kernels of the form $P_{\delta,\pf_\delta}$ converge to a broad class of Wright--Fisher diffusions.
+The structure of these processes allowed us to apply well-known results on the weak convergence of Markov chains to diffusion processes.
+Our goal here is to prove Theorem~\ref{th:convergence_theorem}, which establishes the convergence of the non-linear chains introduced in the previous section to the McKean--Vlasov Wright--Fisher diffusion.
+In this setting, the techniques used for classical Markov processes are no longer directly applicable.
+Instead, our approach relies on convergence results for semimartingales together with uniqueness for an associated non-linear martingale problem.

-This section is divided into two parts, associated to two independent problems.
-First, assuming the well-posedness of the McKean--Vlasov equation, we prove the convergence of the space-time re-scaled non-linear chains to its solution.
-In a second step, we establish conditions that ensure that this limiting equation is well-posed.